JL-43/notes/personal/docs/index.md

 Here's what you'll probably stumble upon:

+**Consultant Library:**

-Consultant Library: Stuff I've figured out (or still struggle with) as a dude in tech.
+Stuff I've figured out (or still struggle with) as a dude in tech.
 Expect some SQL, some Python, maybe some low-level programming, and likely the occasional rant about tools I'm wrestling with.

+**Personal Projects:**

-Personal Projects: Things I'm experimenting with--whether it's learning music theory, tinkering with emulators, or trying to make sense of my chaotic hobbies.
+Things I'm experimenting with--whether it's learning music theory, tinkering with emulators, or trying to make sense of my chaotic hobbies.

+**Life and Reflections:**

-Life and Reflections: Random thoughts on life, inspired by books I've read, conversations I've had, or just a late-night rabbit hole of overthinking.
+Random thoughts on life, inspired by books I've read, conversations I've had, or just a late-night rabbit hole of overthinking.

+--

 This place isn't really tailored for the public.
 It's more like a notebook I don't mind leaving open,